paul-reiners/twisted-life/src/KindOfFunnyLooking.md

  * [Example 2](./game.html#conditionalModifier2)
 7. [The class keyword](./life/Life.html#classKeyword)

+Actually, *all* of those contribute to CoffeeScript's good looks.

 One last shallow observation on the shallowness (or 'shallowness'?) of good looks
 ---------------------------------------------------------------------------------